Suspension Clinics

 School Suspensions

-If your child's vaccine records are not up to date they can be suspended from school for up to 20 school days or until an up-to-date vaccine record, or an exemption is provided to Public Health.
+If your child's vaccine records are not up to date they can be suspended from school for up to 20 school days or until an up to date vaccine record, or an exemption is provided to Public Health.

-If their vaccine record is not up-to-date following the screening letter, a suspension letter will be sent.
-The letter gives the final deadline to submit your child's up-to-date vaccine record or exemption, to avoid being suspended from school.
+If their vaccine record is not up to date following the screening letter, a suspension letter will be sent.
+The letter gives the final deadline to submit your child's up to date vaccine record or exemption, to avoid being suspended from school.

 Vaccine Reporting

-Updating vaccine reports can be done, online, by mail or by phone:
+Updating vaccine reports can be done online, by mail or by phone: